'Beautiful Day' Director On Mister Rogers' 'Radical Notion': Telling Kids The Truth

 On why Rogers' widow, Joanne, told Heller she didn't want him portrayed as a saint

 She said, "It's important you don't think of him as a saint.
-And the reason it's important you don't think of him that way is then his message is unattainable.
-What he was aiming for is unattainable."
+And the reason it's important you don't think of him that way is then his message is unattainable, what he was aiming for is unattainable."
 And something about that just clicked for me.
 So we put that verbatim into the movie, because it made it so clear.

 National